A former employee at a well-known fast-food restaurant has taken her sweet – or rather saucy – revenge by sharing two top-secret recipes online.

 but one expert told HRM that for a case to stand up, a company would have to prove they suffered some sort of damage or negative repercussion in order to make out a successful claim.

-“There can’t be a claim if there’s just a neutral effect,” Sherrard-Kuzz employment law
+“There can’t be a claim if there’s just a neutral effect,” Sherrard-Kuzz employment lawyer Ashley Brown elaborated.

 More like this: